pytorch/ao/README.md

 Quantizing and Sparsifying your models is a 1 liner that should work on any model with an `nn.Linear` including your favorite HuggingFace model.
 You can find a more comprehensive usage instructions [here](torchao/quantization/), sparsity [here](/torchao/_models/sam/README.md) and a HuggingFace inference example [here](scripts/hf_eval.py)

-For inference we have the option of
+For inference, we have the option of
 1. Quantize only the weights: works best for memory bound models
 2. Quantize the weights and activations: works best for compute bound models
 2. Quantize the activations and weights and sparsify the weight